 I have talked about what a positive, quality sport and activity experience looks like.
-In the next section, we will look at a checklist to help with your planning so your programs can follow a similar path and achieve success.
+In the next section, we will use a worksheet to help with your planning so your programs can follow a similar path and achieve success.

 STEP 3: PLAN, ACTIVATE, AND EVALUATE WORKSHEET